SunPCSolutions/FinetuneOrch/README.md

 # Fine-Tuning Orchestration Dashboard

 This project provides a web-based dashboard to orchestrate and monitor `easy-dataset`, `LLaMA-Factory`, and other services, simplifying the workflow for fine-tuning large language models.
+Once a fine tuned model is generated (via LLama-Factory, though other solutions can be used), easily convert to GGUF using llama-cpp and then load the GGUF model to your local Ollama instance using the dashboard.

 ## Features